 The AWARD fellowship

 The AWARD Fellowship is a career-development program that since 2008 has, through tailored fellowship, equipped top women agricultural scientists across sub-Saharan Africa to accelerate agricultural gains by strengthening their science and leadership skills.
 AWARD is a catalyst for innovations with high potential to contribute to the prosperity and well-being of African smallholder farmers.

 AWARD Fellows benefit from a two-year fellowship focused on fostering mentoring partnerships, building science skills, and developing leadership capacity.
 Following a highly competitive process, the fellowship is awarded on the basis of intellectual merit, leadership capacity and the potential impact of the scientist's research to improve the livelihoods of small holder farmers.
 During the two-year fellowship, AWARD Fellows remain in their institutions, continue their research, and travel to AWARD training courses held in various locations across Africa.

 African women scientists from 16 countries (Ethiopia, Ghana, Kenya, Liberia, Malawi, Mozambique, Nigeria, Rwanda, Tanzania, Uganda, Zambia, Burkina Faso, Cameroon, Côte d’Ivoire, Mali, and Senegal) have benefited directly as AWARD Fellows.
-In 2017, the scope of the African countries will increase to 28 with a particular focus on francophone countries: Benin, Burundi, Central African Republic, Chad, Congo, Democratic Republic of Congo, Gabon, Gambia, Guinea, Madagascar, Mali, Mauritania, Niger, and Togo adding to the list of African countries whose women will benefit from the fellowship.
-AWARD partners with more than 200 organizations and universities, including many national agricultural research institutions and several private companies.
+In 2017, the scope of the African countries increased to 28 with a particular focus on francophone countries including: Benin, Burundi, Central African Republic, Chad, Congo, Democratic Republic of Congo, Gabon, Gambia, Guinea, Madagascar, Mali, Mauritania, Niger, and Togo.

 DEVELOPING LEADERSHIP SKILLS